astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial3.rst

 The role of the `_mock_generation_calling_sequence`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-During the generation of a mock catalog, the `HodModelFactory` calls upon
+During the generation of a mock catalog, the `HodMockFactory` calls upon
 the component models one-by-one to assign their properties to the ``galaxy_table``.
 When each component is called upon, every method whose name appears in
 the component model's ``_mock_generation_calling_sequence`` gets passed